Our specialist team has worked on cases arising from the Iraq conflict since 2004, including representing British ex-servicemen

-The most publicised example of abuse by British troops in Iraq is the death of Baha Mousa, an Iraqi hotel receptionist who was tortured to death by British soldiers in Basra in September 2003.
+The most publicised example of abuse by British troops in Iraq is the death of Baha Mousa, an Iraqi hotel receptionist who was tortured to death in Basra in September 2003.

 for his family and nine other men detained and tortured during the same incident.

-by British forces, including the use of the “five techniques” (hooding, stress positions, exposure to noise, deprivation of food and sleep), the use of which had been expressly prohibited by parliament in 1972.
+against the MoD, including the use of the “five techniques” (hooding, stress positions, exposure to noise, deprivation of food and sleep), the use of which had been expressly prohibited by parliament in 1972.

 Leigh Day have also represented victims of the notorious Camp Breadbasket incident as well as the family of Saeed Shabram, an Iraqi teenage who drowned in May 2003 after British soldiers apprehended him by a river near Basra.